xieweiAlex/English_Learning/words/2023/words-Jan.md

 He is so **tame** that he agrees with everybody. -

 They gonna feel real chaotic and **hectic**, which they really don't like.
-they might just be kind of like wandering like **laxadaisically** through the aisles and not really noticing.
+they might just be kind of like wandering like **lackadaisicaly** through the aisles and not really noticing.

 Those desires will **cloud** your reality.
 This happens a lot of times when people are mixing politics and business.
 > Cynicism is easy. **Mimicry** is easy.
 Optimistic contrarians are the rarest breed.